trilogy-group/cloudfix-linter/TERRAFORM.md

 	cloudfix-linter/terraform apply
 	```

-6. To get recommendations from cloudfix and see them through CLI run command "cloudfix-linter flagRecco"
+6. To get recommendations from cloudfix and see them through CLI run command
+    ```
+    cloudfix-linter/cloudfix-linter tf reco
+    ```

-Note :- If you make any changes to your terraform code, You first have to deploy them using `terraform apply` and then run “cloudfix-linter” command again through working directory of your terraform code to see reccomendations being flagged according to recent changes.
+Note :- If you make any changes to your terraform code, You first have to deploy them using `cloudfix-linter/terraform apply` and then run `cloudfix-linter tf reco` command again through working directory of your terraform code to see reccomendations being flagged according to the recent changes.

 Note:- If you do not have terraform code template to test this tool.
 You can use [this](https://github.com/trilogy-group/cloudfixLinter-demo) demo